KrishanSalgotra/rock-paper-scissor/README.md

+🪨📄✂️ Rock Paper Scissors – Python Terminal Game Welcome to the classic Rock, Paper, Scissors game built with Python!
+This simple yet fun terminal-based game lets you challenge the computer in a battle of wits and luck.

+🎯 Game Objective
+Choose between rock, paper, or scissors and try to beat the computer.
+The rules are simple:

-Rock Paper Scissors Game 🎮 <br>
+🪨 Rock crushes Scissors
-A simple terminal-based Rock, Paper, Scissors game written in Python.
-Play against the computer and test your luck!

-How to Play

-1)Run the script using Python.<br>
-2)Enter your choice: rock, paper,or scissors.<br>
+📄 Paper covers Rock
+✂️ Scissors cut Paper

+🚀 Features

-3)The computer will randomly choose its move.<br>
+Play against a computer that randomly selects its move.
-4)The winner is determined based on classic rules:<br>
-      a)Rock beats Scissors<br>
-      b)Scissors beats Paper<br>
-      c)Paper beats Rock<br>

-You can play as many rounds as you like.
-Type quit to exit the game.

-Requirements:
+Instant feedback on who won each round.
+Unlimited rounds – play until you decide to quit.
+Clean and beginner-friendly code.

+🛠 Requirements

-Python 3.x
+Python 3.x installed on your system

+▶️ How to Run

+Clone the repository or download the rock_paper_scissors.py file.
+Open your terminal or command prompt.
+Navigate to the folder containing the file.
+Run the game using:
+python rock_paper_scissors.py
+``